 En.
-Ismail bin Mahbob
+Ismail bin Mahbob (Non-Independent Non-Executive Director)

 En.
 Ismail bin Mahbob ("En.
 Ismail") was appointed as an Independent Director of the Bank on 20 June 2014.
-He is the Chairman of the Risk Management Committee and Remuneration Committee, and also a member of the Audit Committee and Nomination Committee.
+He was re-designated as Non-Independent Non-Executive Director on 20 June 2023 and also ceased as a member of Nomination Committee.
+He is the Chairman of the Risk Management Committee and Remuneration Committee, and also a member of the Audit Committee.
 En.
 Ismail holds a Diploma in Marketing from the Chartered Institute of Marketing, UK and an associate of the Association of Chartered Islamic Finance Professional ("ACIFP") from the International Centre for Education in Islamic Finance, Malaysia ("INCEIF").
 En.
 Ismail is a Fellow of Chartered Professional in Islamic Finance ("F.CPIF") from Chartered Institute of Islamic Finance Malaysia ("CIIF").
 He was also previously an Adjunct Fellow of College of Business, University Utara Malaysia ("UUM").